Eryk-Mozdzen/ender-3-bootloader/README.md

     make
 ```
 Now in folder `build` you should have `.bin` file containing bootloader.
-You can now write this using `stlink-tools` package:
+You can now write bootloader and firmware using `stlink-tools` package:
 ```
     st-flash write build/bootloader-minimal.bin 0x08000000
+    st-flash write path/to/your/firmware.bin    0x08007000
 ```